 Treatment / Management

-The goal of therapy in primary biliary cirrhosis is the prevention of disease progression and the management of symptoms and complications related to chronic cholestasis.
+The goal of therapy in primary biliary cholangitis is to prevent the disease progression and manage the symptoms and complications related to chronic cholestasis.

-The only medication approved by the Food and Drug Administration for the treatment of primary biliary cirrhosis is ursodeoxycholic acid (UDCA).
+Ursodeoxycholic acid (UDCA) is approved by the food and drug administration (FDA) for the treatment of PBC.
 It is a hydrophilic bile salt, which stabilizes hepatocyte membranes against toxic bile salts and inhibits apoptosis and fibrosis.
 The recommended dose is 13 mg/kg to 15 mg/kg per day.
 Patients benefit most when UDCA is started at an earlier stage, which has been shown to delay the progression of the disease and the development of cirrhosis.
 UDCA also leads to histological improvement.

-In patients who do not respond to UDCA, obeticholic acid (OBCA) can be administered with UDCA.
+In patients who do not respond to UDCA, obeticholic acid (OBCA) an alternative FDA-approved medication with restriction use can be administered with UDCA.
 OBCA is a farnesoid X receptor agonist, that helps to reduce ALP, GGT, and transaminase levels due to its antifibrotic and choleretic properties.
 However, it does not improve survival or disease-related symptoms.

 Complications of chronic cholestasis

-Bone disease: Osteoporosis and pathologic fracture is the most common bone disease in cholestatic liver disease such as primary biliary cirrhosis.
+Bone disease: Osteoporosis and pathologic fracture is the most common bone disease in cholestatic liver disease such as primary biliary cholangitis.
 Hence, it is recommended that the Dexa scan be obtained at the diagnosis of primary biliary cirrhosis.
 This can be prevented by daily oral vitamin D and calcium supplementation and daily exercise.
-Estrogen therapy in a postmenopausal patient with primary biliary cirrhosis has shown to prevent loss of bone mass or bone mineral density.
+Estrogen therapy is recommended in a postmenopausal patient with primary biliary cholangitis has been shown to prevent loss of bone mass or bone mineral density.

 Fat-soluble vitamin deficiency: Deficiency of fat-soluble vitamins A, D, E, and K are secondary to malabsorption due to decreased amounts of bile salts in the intestinal lumen.
 Levels of these vitamins should be checked periodically and supplemented accordingly.

-Pruritus: The actual cause of pruritus is understood poorly in primary biliary cirrhosis.
-Nonetheless, various agents have shown to provide symptomatic relief.
+Pruritus: The actual cause of pruritus is understood poorly in primary biliary cholangitis Nonetheless, various agents have been shown to provide symptomatic relief.
 These are cholestyramine, rifampin UDCA, naltrexone, and antihistamines like diphenhydramine and hydroxyzine.

-Liver transplant: Liver transplant is the standard gold treatment for Primary biliary cirrhosis.
-Patients with primary biliary cirrhosis will develop complications related to cirrhosis (hepatic encephalopathy, recurrent ascites, severe portal hypertensive gastropathy, bleeding, or hemorrhage secondary to gastric or esophageal varices).
+Liver transplant: Liver transplant is the standard gold treatment for primary biliary cholangitis.
+Patients with primary biliary cholangitis will develop complications related to cirrhosis (hepatic encephalopathy, recurrent ascites, severe portal hypertensive gastropathy, bleeding, or hemorrhage secondary to gastric or esophageal varices).
 They will also have disabling symptoms such as fatigue, intractable pruritus, and severely deranged bilirubin level in the absence of liver cancer.
 These patients should be evaluated for a liver transplant.

 The differential diagnoses of primary biliary cholangitis are comprised of all the diseases which result in cholestasis, pruritis, and deranged liver profile.
 All middle-aged women presenting with pruritis and jaundice must be evaluated in the context of primary biliary cholangitis.
 Some of the more significant differentials are given below: